As a painter with a background in music, pattern cutting, bespoke clothing design and illustration, Bobbie’s background is varied to say the least.

 At the beginning of 1981 she moved out of London to Oxfordshire, working as a part time cleaner in a country manor house, in exchange for a flat nearby, and a studio / workroom in the big house.
 A small business developed, designing and making bespoke ball dresses, wedding dresses and daywear.

 One of her customers, Gill Allcock, was at that time married to musician Maartin Allcock of folk / rock band Fairport Convention.
-And so a reconnection with music was made, in concert with the designing / making, and Bobbie subsequently found herself learning and arranging numerous traditional and contemporary folk songs for performances with their band in folk clubs, gigs, and festivals.
+And so a reconnection with music was made, in concert with the designing / making, and Bobbie subsequently found herself learning and arranging numerous traditional folk and contemporary songs for performances with their band Nice Girls Don’t Explode, in folk clubs and festivals.

 During this time she also refined her drawing, painting and graphic skills for a portfolio directed at illustration work.